Vicente Fernández, revered Mexican singer, dies at 81

 “It was an honor and a great pride to share with everyone a great musical career and give everything for the audience,” Fernández’s family said on his official Instagram account.
 “Thank you for continuing to applaud, thank you for continuing to sing.”

 Fernández, known also by his nickname ″Chente,″ died at 6:15 a.m. in a hospital in Jalisco state, his family said.
-Funeral plans were not immediately announced.
 In August, he had suffered a serious fall and had been hospitalized since then for that and other ailments.

 Beginning early on Sunday, people began posting messages, many of them recalling the lyrics to one of the favorite mariachi requests at parties and restaurants that goes “I am still the king.”